 We receive no government funding and all our work depends on the financial support of our donors to cover our running costs.
 We always have a list of priority items to make sure your help perfectly matches the needs of the villagers.

-It’s only through the ongoing commitment of our volunteers and supporters that we are able to pay our teachers wages, buy school supplies, provide fresh fruit each day for the nursery children, run the community garden, help families in severe crisis, build our new school and improve people’s chances of finding a job so they can take care of themselves and their families.
+It’s only through the ongoing commitment of our volunteers and supporters that we are able to pay our teachers wages, buy school supplies, run the hygiene programme each day for the nursery children, run the community garden, help families in severe crisis, operate our vocational training centre, and improve people’s chances of finding a job so they can take care of themselves and their families.

 100% of your donation will go directly to meet the running costs of Treak Community Centre.
 The following list gives an idea of how your money will be spent: